Skip to main content

 Pair Three: The Lost Words: A Spell Book and Beastly Tales from Here and There

-In our third pairing for this edition of the literary exchange, we will examine illustrated verse with a focus on nature and wildlife.
-Akshay from Ashoka will join Suzanne and Clare from Bath Spa for a conversation.
+In our third pairing for this edition of the literary exchange, we examined illustrated verse with a focus on nature and wildlife.
+Akshay from Ashoka joined Suzanne and Clare from Bath Spa for a lively and engaging conversation.
+Find out more and watch their conversation on the Literature across Borders YouTube channel.

 Images of book covers The Lost Words and Beastly Tales